lullaby6/Auth/README.md

 ```

 ### Auth Bypass
-To give a bypass to a player use te command:
+To give a authentication bypass to a player use te command:
 ```
 /tag <player> add auth.bypass
 ```